nassermarafi/OpenSeesAPI/README.md

 ## Installation instructions

-- Make sure you have OpenSees [downloaded](http://opensees.berkeley.edu/OpenSees/user/download.php) and installed (including the required TCL libraries).
+- Make sure you have OpenSees [downloaded](http://opensees.berkeley.edu/OpenSees/user/download.php) and installed (including the required tcl libraries).
-- Add OpenSees or OpenSeesSP/OpenSeesMP to your system path.
-This can be done easily in the command windows or terminal (mac users).
+- Add OpenSees (or OpenSeesSP/OpenSeesMP) to your system path.
+This can be done easily in the command prompt or terminal.

 Windows Users:

-<pre><code>set PATH=%PATH%;OpenSeesExeutableLocation
+<pre><code>set PATH=%PATH%;OpenSeesPath
 </code></pre>

 Mac/Linux Users:

-<pre><code>export PATH=$PATH:~/OpenSeesExecutableLocation
+<pre><code>export PATH=$PATH:~/OpenSeesPath
 </code></pre>

 - Install OpenSeesAPI using pip.
 This can be done using the following command.